 The Athletic Training Club is dedicated to advancing the knowledge of the field of Athletic Training to those unaware of what we do.

-We play frisbee!
-If you like frisbee or think you might like frisbee or want to make friends with cool people, feel free to join us!
+We play ultimate frisbee!
+If you like ultimate or think you might like ultimate or want to make friends with some really cool people, feel free to join us!
 All skill levels welcome.

 The Whitworth Business Club is dedicated to providing students with opportunities to improve their business acumen through outside-the-classroom learning experiences.

 This club serves as a place where students can come to learn about and play chess.
 All experience levels welcome.

 Circle K is a national organization affiliated with the Kiwanis Club that participates in community service projects.

 Climbing Club is a great way to join and get to know the Whitworth climbing community.
 All levels of experience are welcomed!
 Our three main objectives are to grow as climbers, compete in competitions around the state, and go outside to climb.